Invertible objects in Franke's comodule categories: Picard groups

 We now note that $\Sigma_{n,0} \cong \Hom^c(\mathbb{G}_n,K_{n,0})$, see \cite{Hovey2004Operations} or \cite[Theorem 12]{Strickl2000GrossHopkins} (reduced modulo $I_n$).
 Then $\Sigma_{n,0}^{\otimes k} \cong \Hom^c(\mathbb{G}_n^{\times k},K_{n,0})$; this argument is essentially contained in Appendix II of \cite{Devinatz1995Moravas}.
 Noting that $K_{n,0} \cong \mathbb{F}_{p^n}$, we see that we are computing the cohomology of the complex

 which is exactly $H^s(\mathbb{G}_n,\mathbb{F}_{p^n}^{\times})$.

 We have $E_2^{s,t} = 0$ for $s>n^2$ and the usual sparseness argument shows that there are no non-trivial differentials in the stable range.
-Then, the spectral sequence only has two non-zero terms in the 0-stem, namely
+Then, the spectral sequence only has two non-zero terms in the $t - s =0$ column, namely

 We show below in \Cref{prop:group_coh_calculations} that $H^{1}(\mathbb{G}_n,\mathbb{F}_{p^n}^{\times}) \cong \bbZ/(p^n-1)$, generated by a certain class $\eta$.
 This class comes from the degree two class in $K_n$, and corresponds to $K_*[2]$.
 Once again, we deduce that there is a non-trivial extension